 Do: shop online for Black Friday deals

 Why face the crowds when almost all Black Friday deals are available online?
-Plus we've got loads of Black Friday deals all in one place to make it super easy for you to nab a bargain.
+In fact, some retailers will be doing online-only deals.
+Plus, we've got loads of Black Friday deals all in one place to make it super easy for you to nab a bargain.

 Don’t: leave it to last minute

-A wise man once said ‘Fail to prepare, prepare to fail’ and while we are sure Benjamin Franklin wasn’t planning on his mantra ever being applied to Black Friday, we think it works.
+A wise man once said ‘Fail to prepare, prepare to fail’ and while we're sure Benjamin Franklin wasn’t planning on his mantra ever being applied to Black Friday, we think it works.

 Do your research people!
 Check out what we are expecting from Black Friday so you have an idea of what's going to be on sale, then make a list of what you want to get so you don’t end up panic buying.
 Which leads us onto our next tip...